-Memories guide our thoughts, actions and decisions; they shape who we are.
-But as we become busier and more digitally distracted, are we investing enough time in creating new memories?
+Memories guide our thoughts, actions and decisions – they shape who we are.
+But as we get older, are we investing enough time in making new memories?

-Spending quality time with the people we love fosters memories we cherish together.
-Whether it’s having your family over for a delightful meal, a day out with the grandchildren, or inviting your friends to join a book club, pay attention to your favourite people and create memorable moments for them to enjoy.
+Spending quality time with the people we love means you can make cherished memories together.
+You could make time to have your family over for a meal, arrange a day out with the grandchildren, or invite your friends to join a book club – there’s nothing more precious than shared experiences with your loved ones.

 Encouraging one another to be in the present makes it easier to commit a happy moment to a memory.
 You won’t know the value of a moment until after it has passed, but focusing consciously on the memory you’re in the process of making will help it stick in the mind.

 Taking photos is an important way to preserve your memories, too.
 Seeing them again and again will help them stay fresh, so you can relive the feelings and experiences with those closest to you for years to come.